waii-ai/waii-mcp-hands-on-lab/README.md

 # waii-mcp-hands-on-lab
-Talk to your database using WAII and MCP
+Talk to your database using WAII and MCP through Claude Desktop

 ## Prerequisites